greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 R1 CVALUE R2: means R1 affects the value of R2 for a customer and the value may be either positive or negative.
 From a product planning view, this relationship is important.
 It is value-related and is tend to be in a product development situation.

 R1 ICOST R2: means R1 affects the cost of performing R2 and the value could be either positive or negative.
 In some cases, CVALUE and ICOST are relevant.
-For instance, R1 increase the value of R2 for the customer, but it increase the cost of implementing R2 at the same time.
+For instance, R1 increase the value of R2 for the customer, but it increases the cost of implementing R2 at the same time.
 It is value-related and is tend to be in a product-oriented case.

 R1 OR R2: means only on of R1, R2 needs to be performed.

-In some cases, two requirements may have more then one relationship.
+In some cases, two requirements may have more than one relationship.
 In the product development perspective, the value-related interdependencies are more common than functionality-related.
-However in the bespoke development, functionality-related interdependencies are more common than value-related.
-To support the release planning, a simple visualization technique is apply to the requirements and their interdependencies.
+However, in the bespoke development, functionality-related interdependencies are more common than value-related.
+To support the release planning, a simple visualization technique is applied to the requirements and their interdependencies.
 It is a powerful tool and is good for release planning.
 Requirements having no relationship with others are easily spotted and free clusters can be scheduled for any increment in which requires all involved requirements are scheduled for the same increment.
 Requirements having interdependencies with others should be implemented at early stage and they should be scheduled for the same release in order to simplify realisation and reduce the risks.

 Company: the main goal in this level is to maximize the total economic benefits of the products.
 This level is closely related to the scope of the product.
 It is essential to make an overview of the whole product portfolio includes what have already deployed, what is under development, and those just being planned.
-GAP, CVA, and IVA can help he company choose between products and keep a balance between high risk-high reward and low risk-low reward development.
+GAP, CVA, and IVA can help the company choose between products and keep a balance between high risk-high reward and low risk-low reward development.
 It includes three measures: portfolio management, strategic alignment, and the degree of impact.

 Society: the company also has a great responsibility to the society.
 Although the company may provide grate benefits to its stakeholder, but it pollutes the environment or kills people have to be considered a failure.
 It always considers about the positive and negative externalities.
-This means neither the developer nor the customer have to bears all the costs or get all the benefits generated by the products.
-When conduct company strategies, the company can try to maximize the positive effects of their product.
+This means neither the developer nor the customer has to bears all the costs or get all the benefits generated by the products.
+When conducting company strategies, the company can try to maximize the positive effects of their product.

 This paper also suggests that product strategies should reflect long-term goals, and the goals also have to meet the current market and technology trends.